-Answer: Guest house basis trekking along the routes they have shower which you can get it on pay.
-However if you are in camping trekking, we provide you hot water bucket then you will take bucket shower.Question: How do I get drinking water on Everest panorama trek?
+Answer: Guest house basis trekking along the routes they have a shower which you can get it on pay.
+However, if you are in camping trekking, we provide you hot water bucket then you will take a bucket shower.Question: How do I get drinking water on Everest panorama trek?

 Answer: During the trekking route there are all places hotel and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
 Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in camp site/along the way in the camping trekking.Question: Can I charge my digital camera or other batteries on my trip?

 Answer: During the Tea house trekking there will be more chances to charge the battery.
 We recommend you bring an extra pair for in case.
 Remember to bring your own adapters!Question: Is there any communication facilities on Everest panorama trek?